The Future Networks Programme

 The earlier Operators commit to all-IP, the sooner they will be able to capitalise on opportunities to provide more relevant, added-value services that will drive consumer preferences – aiding both attraction and retention of customers.
 Participants will thereby remove fragmentation, secure long-term shareholder value, and maintain market relevance in the crucial years ahead.

-The GSMA encourages operators to implement interconnected all-IP networks through cooperation with their domestic and international competitors.
-By adopting the GSMA’s specifications, reaching industry-wide consensus on collaboration, working together to provide interoperable services, and sharing best practice, the transition to all-IP can be made of maximum benefit to all involved.
-The GSMA provides operators with a number of invaluable resources in order to assist this process:
+The GSMA encourages Operators to implement interconnected all-IP networks through cooperation with their domestic and international competitors.
+By adopting the GSMA’s specifications, reaching industry-wide consensus on collaboration, working together to provide interoperable services, and sharing best practice, the transition to all-IP can attain maximum benefit for all involved.

 By enabling manufacturers to continue playing a role in consumers’ digital lives, Future Networks presents a means for OEMs to maintain market influence in the years ahead.
-It also promises clear routes to major improvements in efficiency, and thereby revenue.
-By eliminating both the R&D costs of building bespoke devices, and the complexities of integrating across different networks, OEMs can reprioritise resources on a considerable scale.
+It also promises clear routes to significant improvements in efficiency, and thereby revenue, eliminating both the R&D costs of building bespoke devices and the complexities of integrating across different networks, OEMs can reprioritise resources on a considerable scale.

-Software Developers are also key partners in the journey towards all-IP networks and will play increasingly important role as the network matures.
-Developers can harness the power of the Universal Profile and 5G to create a variety of services such as Chat Bots, plugins, remote software updates, push updates and sector-specific communication features.
+Software Developers are also vital partners in the journey towards all-IP networks, and developers will play an increasingly important role as these networks mature.
+Developers can harness the power of the GSMA’s Universal Profile and 5G to create a variety of services such as Chat Bots, plugins, remote software updates, push updates and sector-specific communication features.

-By collaborating with the mobile ecosystem, and taking a unified approach to providing full interoperability, stakeholders can work with the GSMA to make all-IP services available to one billion people in 2017.
-For more information on how you can get involved, please contact email@example.com
+By collaborating with the mobile ecosystem, and taking a unified approach to providing full interoperability, stakeholders can work with the GSMA to make mobile internet available to 5 billion people worldwide by 2025.